 Macroscopic extraparenchymal extension is the parameter required to upstage a tumour to pT3 or higher and is thus more important than microscopic extraparenchymal extension.
-Bone, skin, and facial nerve involvement are parameters that define stage T4a.
-While microscopic extraparenchymal extension is not a stage defining parameter, in certain instances it may yield useful information for postoperative clinical management.
+Extraparenchymal extension can be difficult to clarify in minor salivary gland sites, but extension into adjacent structures informs stage determination.
+Bone, skin, and facial nerve involvement are parameters that define stage T4a.23 While microscopic extraparenchymal extension is not a stage defining parameter, in certain instances it may yield useful information for postoperative clinical management.
 Direct extension into lymph nodes is not considered lymph node involvement.
-However, if lymph node(s) are included within the samples submitted, a separate reporting guide for neck lymph nodes should be completed, as intra- and peri-parotid or submandibular gland lymph nodes are commonly present, and are known to predict cervical lymph node metastases.45-48
+However, if lymph node(s) are included within the samples submitted, a separate reporting guide for neck lymph nodes should be completed,5 as intra- and peri-parotid or submandibular gland lymph nodes are commonly present, and are known to predict cervical lymph node metastases.45-48